ghadaaa7608/sep10-freedom-project/blog/entry01.md

 As of right now, I have so far looked through what topics interested me like archaeology as I said previously, architecture, and hospitality.
 But like I said before I finally decided on doing archaeology for my freedom project.
 Then I did some research on how archaeology ties in with **_technology/computer science/software/ect_**.
 I found out all sorts of cool website with info on archaeology and tech like I had mentioned in the intro, so that kind of gave me a good gist on what this freedom project will exactly gonna be on.

 ## Skills
+---
+A Certain skill I've learned to take note on coincidently is literally taking notes.
+I've already written so many notes in my SEP notes doc for the year, and I gotta say that it's helped a lot.
+Its helped me with memorizing what we've done throughout the beginning of september up until unit 1, and I know for sure that it'll help me in the future if I've lost track and need to catch up.
+I've also learned through past students in SEP who took hundreds of notes when they weren't catched up, and they ended up being just fine.

+Another skill that I've learned to keep in mind is organization, which kind of ties in note taking.
+While I take notes, I've learned s about organization through indented bullet points, highlighting , _italic_ , **bold**, ect.
+Let me tell you, these ways literally changed my perspective on note taking and on how to be an organized person, without them I would've done regular bulleted points.